Stairs in the Woods

 Consider regularly spending time in a Float Tank (Weightless).
 Playing the music you listened to during your journey may also help bring you back to that higher state of consciousness you experienced during your journey.
 Many folks, myself included, find that floats are a valuable support in their effort to stabilize a mystical world view.
 My personal favorite is combining a 90-minute float with a 40-minute dry sauna.
 I find this combination to be an amazingly relaxing and stabilizing experience!
 Check out this 40-minute video about the powerful and consistent results of floating on the body and mind.

-Many who have made a psychedelic journey seek reliable guidance either with me or another person qualified to help them integrate effectively (see MAPS or Psychedelic Support for a couple of lists of providers).
+Many who have made a psychedelic journey seek reliable guidance either with me or another person qualified to help them integrate effectively (see Psychedelic Support for a list of providers).
 Ideally, establish this supportive relationship months before a psychedelic experience but certainly afterwards and especially if there is any on-going experience of confusion, anxiety, depression, lowered motivation, relationship issues, etc. Remember it can take some time to heal whatever wounds that may have been opened by this experience and time to integrate insights and deeper understandings into your everyday life.
 In addition to engaging an integration professional, you may also consider joining an on-line support group - here's an excellent example of this kind of support.
 Remember, the psychedelic experience itself can't be expected to do all the work.

 Be patient with yourself, play with the many options you have for support with an open and curious heart.
 Trust that ultimately if you stay committed to this transformational work and refuse to turn away from the discomfort that is part of any significant life transition, you will transform in a number of positive ways.
 I'm confident that the next step on your path will present itself at the moment you're ready to surrender more fully to the Unfolding Mystery...